Killing of Keane Mulready-Woods: Charges in relation to Mulready-Woods death

-In October 2020 a 50 year old man from Drogheda was charged with impeding the prosecution or apprehension of another person in relation to the death of Keane Mulready-Woods.
+In October 2020, Gerard McKenna, a 50-year-old man from Drogheda was charged with impeding the prosecution or apprehension of another person in relation to the death of Keane Mulready-Woods.
 The trial is scheduled to begin on 17 January 2022, due to a backlog caused by the COVID-19 pandemic.

 On 8 December 2020 a man was arrested in connection with the death of Keane Mulready-Woods.
 Two more men, both in their early 20s, were arrested in relation to his death on 10 December and detained in Dundalk and Mountjoy Garda stations.
 The man arrested two days before continued to be held in Drogheda Garda station.

 Further arrests

-On 17 February 2021 a 29 year old woman who was associated with Paul Crosby was arrested by Gardaí investigating the murder and dismemberment of a 17 year old on 12 January 2020 in Drogheda.
+On 17 February 2021 a 29-year-old woman who was associated with Paul Crosby was arrested by Gardaí investigating the murder and dismemberment of a 17-year-old on 12 January 2020 in Drogheda.
 She is suspected of playing a central role in the logistics of the murder, including cleaning up the crime scene.
-A 23 year old man described as "a very minor player" was also arrested and suspected of helping clean up the crime scene.
+A 23-year-old man described as "a very minor player" was also arrested and suspected of helping clean up the crime scene.
 The murder is suspected to have been carried out by the "anti-Maguire" gang in Drogheda.

-The 29 year old woman was with Paul Crosby on 13 January 2020 when a gunman tried to target Crosby but shot the driver of their taxi, leaving Crosby uninjured.
+The 29-year-old woman was with Paul Crosby on 13 January 2020 when a gunman tried to target Crosby but shot the driver of their taxi, leaving Crosby uninjured.

 On 19 February 2021, Paul Crosby was arrested in Mountjoy Prison and taken to nearby Mountjoy Garda station by Gardaí investigating the same murder.
 He was brought from prison to the station under a section 42 warrant, which means he can be detained for 24 hours.

 On 2 May 2021 three men were arrested as part of the investigation.
 A man in his late 20s was arrested on 8 May 2021 and being details under section 42 of the Criminal Justice Act 1999.

 On 17 May 2021 Paul Crosby appeared before Drogheda District Court sitting in Dundalk Court charged with the murder of Keane Mulready-Woods.
 In December 2022 he was convicted of facilitating Mulready-Woods' murder.